 The existing authentication scheme for Bugzilla uses email addresses as the primary user ID, and a password to authenticate that user.
 All places within Bugzilla where you need to deal with user ID (e.g assigning a bug) use the email address.
 The LDAP authentication builds on top of this scheme, rather than replacing it.
 The initial log in is done with a username and password for the LDAP directory.
-This then fetches the email address from LDAP and authenticates seamlessly in the standard Bugzilla authentication scheme using this email address.
+Bugzilla tries to bind to LDAP using those credentials, and if successful, try to map this account to a Bugzilla account.
+If a LDAP mail attribute is defined, the value of this attribute is used, otherwise emailsuffix parameter is appended to LDAP username to form a full email address.
 If an account for this address already exists in your Bugzilla system, it will log in to that account.
 If no account for that email address exists, one is created at the time of login.
 (In this case, Bugzilla will attempt to use the "displayName" or "cn" attribute to determine the user's full name.)
 After authentication, all other user-related tasks are still handled by email address, not LDAP username.
 You still assign bugs by email address, query on users by email address, etc.